contao/docs/docs/manual/performance/http-caching.en.md

 At this point we need to explain another concept.
 As a user of Contao, you won't even notice this, but it is an important part of the excellent caching framework of Contao and therefore a great selling point.

-A key difference between Shared Cache and Private Cache is that the location of the shared cache is known and can be accessed.
+A key difference between shared cache and private cache is that the location of the shared cache is known and can be accessed.
 So we can actively manage the shared cache and delete single cache entries or the whole cache.
 We cannot do this for the private cache.

 So if you make changes to the content, you can always make sure that the shared cache is emptied and visitors can see the latest version of your website.
 To do this, use the **"Empty Shared Cache"** option in the **"System Maintenance"** menu.

-But Contao would not be Contao if you had to do this yourself every time you made a change.
+Contao would not be Contao if you had to do it yourself every time you made a change.

 Contao has a framework that allows developers to work with "cache tagging".
 When the response is generated, it is tagged so that the cache proxy can store it as metadata for the cache entry.
 Based on this information, entries with certain cache tags can then be invalidated (this is what the caching process is called).